 Great!
 Now we have everything set up.
 Let’s move on and create our custom field.

-Now we need to create a custom field in WordPress.
-In this example, we’re going to use a custom field to collect the name of our guest blogger’s website.
+In this example, we’ll use a custom field to collect the name of our guest blogger’s website to display it under their name.

 To start, look to the sidebar and click Custom Fields » Add New.